Simple Sides: Healthy Summer Fruit Drinks

 ½ TSP salt

-Prepare and combine all of the ingredients in a high powered blender.
-Blend until ice is crushed but not completely puréed.
+Combine all of the ingredients in a high powered blender.
+Blend until ice is crushed but not completely pureed.
 Serve immediately.

-Orange Cream Smoothie: This refreshing drink captures the familiar flavors of the iconic Creamsicle® Popsicle using real oranges and low-fat yogurt rather than high-calorie ice cream.
-A very simple prep, though the frozen OJ cubes do require planning ahead; these cubes are really the key to the rich flavor of this drink.
+Orange Cream Popsicle Smoothie: This refreshing drink captures the familiar flavors of the iconic Creamsicle® Popsicle using real oranges instead frozen orange-flavored sugar water and low-fat yogurt rather than high-calorie ice cream.
+A very simple prep, though the frozen OJ does require planning ahead; these cubes are really the key to the rich flavor of this drink.

 Orange Cream Smoothie